CuboidRaptor/Python-Beetroot/README.rst

 - beetroot.admin() ; Requests UAC elevation on Windows.

-- beetroot.cython() ; Generates a cython extension and cleans up afterwards.
+- beetroot.cython(file, pypath=<path>) ; Generates a cython extension and cleans up afterwards.
 Requires python installed on PATH to use.
   Or whatever the Unix equivalent of PATH is.
+  Uses pypath to find your python installation, or you can not include it and it uses sys.executable instead.

 - beetroot.printn() ; Prints an object without a trailing newline at the end.